fiberopticnow/fiberopticnow.github.io/_posts/2015-06-20-student-websites.md

 {% include image.html url="/media/tibsey.png" width="70%" description="Kudos to Brooke for this responsive website" %}

 {% include image.html url="/media/tibseymobile.png" width="50%" description="As you can see, it looks great on mobile, too!" %}

+#How to organize students as startups

+##Brainstorming
+As you can see, the projects from this design challenge were incredibly diverse.
+We had everything from perfume companies to dog training agencies---what a great unit!
+If you're wondering how they came up with these awesome ideas, I urge you to check out my post on <a href="http://fiberopticnow.github.io/blog/brainstorming/">conducting effective brainstorming sessions.</a> In our brainstorming session, student teams came up with at least 50 ideas per team.
+We didn't judge the ideas, but rather praised really off-the-wall ideas and out-of-the-box thinking.
+If you're interested in doing a similar project in your classroom, I highly encourage you to let students choose the topic for their company through a brainstorming process.

+##The teacher as a mentor
+I'm really a huge fan of <a href="https://www.ted.com/talks/sugata_mitra_build_a_school_in_the_cloud?language=en">Dr. Sugata Mitra's work on the topic of self-directed learning</a> and I formed this design challenge in that spirit.
+For this project I really didn't offer many lectures.
+Most of my presentation time was spent explaining how to format their design documentation, which is required by the IB program.
+Otherwise, you would typically find me floating from team to team offering ideas and support.
+I created the open space laden with high expectations.
+I then continuously coached students and offered, "What if" questions to them when they were stuck.
+I also brought in a professional web developer near the end of the project to answer any lingering questions that the web development students had after completing <a href="http://www.codecademy.com">Codecademy</a> and <a href="https://dash.generalassemb.ly/">GA Dash programs.</a> In fact, I spent far less time showing these students how to code or debug and much more time helping them to get started and stay focused and motivated on these programs.

+##Teamwork
+It's equally important to ensure that each student has an independent role within the team.
+Most teams had at least a web developer, social media manager and graphic designer.
+Other teams also had product managers and some even included videographers and digital music producers.
+This not only made grading more fair and efficient, but it also made the day to day operations run more smoothly.
+Each student knew which part of the puzzle they were responsible for and I was proud to see the students holding each other accountable for those digital media assets.
+It wasn't uncommon to hear the web developers pleading with the graphic designers to, "Put the logo in the Dropbox!"
+Now, if that isn't the real startup experience, I don't know what is.